bashkimereqi100/Fitness-Tracker/README.md

 # Fitness-Tracker
-Allows the user to track a workout.
+Allows the us to track a workout.
 Various attributes of the workout can be stored.
 The workouts are saved in a Mongo database.

   Technology